truecharts/public/website/src/content/docs/guides/talos/docker.md

 :::caution[Disclaimer]

-This guide isnt covered by the Support Policy and some features wont work when running Talos as a dockerfile.
+This guide is not covered by the Support Policy and some features wont work when running Talos as a dockerfile.

 :::